iamfazn/iamfazn/README.md

 # Analyst

-I specialize in building and scaling early-stage startups
+I speclialize in building and scaling early-stage engineering startups